-In our RapidEye study, we provide a detailed account of the development of pastoral settlements and infrastructure that happened since the start of large governmental investments in the region, including the construction of Gibe III.
-(Carr 2017b; Leslie et al. 2013; Homewood et al. 2009)
+Our data show that the Dasanech have already begun to adapt to the livelihood decline taking place in the Delta.
+Our Landsat study helped to capture the general growth in the extent of inhabited land in the Delta, but its limitations make it inadequate for capturing settlement changes in detail.
+In our RapidEye study, we provide a detailed account of the development of pastoral settlements and infrastructure that have taken place since the start of large governmental investments in the region, including the construction of Gibe III.
+Our results are consistent with previous studies showing that groups are shifting from mobile to more sedentary livelihoods (Carr 2017b; Homewood et al. 2009; Leslie et al. 2013;).